Research Assistants (RAs) in the 3D lab work on two projects: the Young Adult Court Study and the Road to Reentry Study

 Selection Criteria

-Research assistants in the 3D lab must have
+Research Assistants in the 3D lab must have

 - Dedication, motivation, and an interest in psychology, criminal law, and research